-When you are working with advanced trigger functions (or when you break down other trigger functions) and there are multiple events in an event list, you can specify their evaluation order by grouping the events.
+When you are working with advanced trigger functions (or when you break down other trigger functions) and there are multiple events in an

 - 1. In the Trigger tab's Trigger Sequence area, select the If, If not, Else if, or Else if not button, and choose Group events. - 2.
 In the Group Events dialog, either select the Add parens button to group events or select the Remove parens button to ungroup events. - 3.
 Select the OK button.